CumulusNetworks/netqdemo-1.0/README.md

 * install NetQ on all nodes including servers and routers
 * configure NetQ agents to start pushing data to the telemetry server

 The servers are assumed to be Ubuntu 16.04 hosts, and the version of Cumulus VX is at least 3.3.0.
+The hypervisor used is assumed to be Virtualbox by default.
+If you want to use the libvirt version, copy Vagrantfile-kvm to Vagrantfile.

 When the playbook RUNME.yml is run, it assumes the network is up and running (via `vagrant up`) but it **has not** yet been configured.
 If the network has been configured already, run the reset.yml playbook to reset the configuration state of the network.
 Once the netq demo has been configured with `RUNME.yml` you can either log into any node in the network or use the oob-mgmt-server directly to interact with the netq service.
 Use the `netq` command to interact with the NetQ system.